 Your baby will love to play with water at around 7 months and if it is summer, having water play each day is a great way to spend some play time.
 A wading pool can be great fun, especially when there are some brightly coloured toys suitable for pouring.
 Just remember your water safety, always stay with your baby whenever they are around water and never leave them unsupervised.

 This is the time for a little more payback for all your hard work.
-When babies are 7 months, there is a lot of joy to be had for mothers and even though you are still likely to be feeling tired, the bone weary exhaustion to the first few months should be decreasing.
+When babies are 7 months, there is a lot of joy to be had for parents and even though you are still likely to be feeling tired, the bone weary exhaustion of the first few months should be decreasing.
 Your baby will be more portable now, more predictable and a little more regular with their feeding and sleeping routine.
 This means you will be able to plan for outings and have some windows of time when your baby won’t need as much attention.

 If your moods have been unstable, more sleep will help.
 If however, you still aren’t enjoying motherhood as much as you feel you should, see a health professional.
-Hormonal fluctuations in the first few months account for a lot, but at 7 months it is fair to expect to feel on a more even keel with every day emotions.
+Hormonal fluctuations in the first few months account for a lot, but at 7 months it is fair to expect to feel on a more even keel with everyday emotions.

 Think about how you feel towards your baby and if you are as deeply attached as you would like to be.
 It can take time to fall in love with our babies and by 7 months there has generally been enough time and exposure for this to have happened.

 You may look back on the time since your baby’s birth and wonder how you coped with so little sleep.
 If you are still tired in the afternoons, have a rest and give yourself a break.
 Make sure you are eating well and not snacking.
 Your energy levels are directly influenced by your dietary intake and if you aren’t eating good, quality food, you will not be able to get through the day without struggling.
 Occasional treats are fine, but make a point of investing as much time and energy into feeding yourself as you do your baby.